Hello. My name is Leland, and I’m a poor quitter.

 - OBEY WAGE AND HOUR LAWS

 I’m told that I worked over 320 hours during the month of June.
 (For comparison, four forty-hour work weeks is 160 hours.)
-July was a close second.
+In July, I exceeded that number.
 Others worked even longer.
 This is while operating heavy machinery, lifting and moving freight that weighs up to ten thousand pounds, and loading aircraft worth millions of dollars.
 Most of us aren’t given time to take lunch breaks.

 - PERFORM NECESSARY MAINTENANCE